mmistakes/made-mistakes-jekyll/_posts/2012-12-13-f5point6-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @f5point6"
+title: "Pasta strainer over the head"
 description: "PaperFaces portrait of @f5point6 drawn with Paper by 53 on an iPad."
 image: paperfaces-f5point6-twitter-lg
 thumb: paperfaces-f5point6-twitter-150.jpg